 It is well known that violent conflict disproportionately affects women and girls and intensifies pre-existing gender inequalities and discrimination.
 Women are also active agents of peace in armed conflict, yet their role as key players and change agents of peace has been largely unrecognized.
-Acknowledging and integrating the different understanding, experiences and capabilities of women into all aspects of UN peacekeeping operations is essential for the success of UN peacekeeping efforts and sustaining peace.
+Acknowledging and integrating the different understanding, experiences and capabilities of women into all aspects of UN peace operations is essential for the success of UN peacekeeping efforts and sustaining peace.

-UN Peacekeeping operations are mandated by the Security Council to implement the Security Council Resolutions on Women, Peace and Security across all peacekeeping functions.
+UN Peacekeeping operations are mandated by the Security Council to implement the Security Council Resolutions on Women, Peace and Security across all peace functions.
 Security Council Resolution 1325 (2000) was the first resolution that recognized the disproportionate and unique impact of armed conflict on women and girls, acknowledged the contributions women and girls make to conflict prevention, peacekeeping, conflict resolution and peacebuilding and highlighted the importance of their equal and full participation, as active agents in peace and security.
 The seven subsequent resolutions on Women, Peace and Security (1820, 1888, 1889, 1960, 2106, 2122, 2242) have since been adopted, stressing the importance of women’s leadership and meaningful participation in the prevention and resolution of conflicts; addressing the impact of sexual violence; promoting the development and use of measures and standards for monitoring the implementation of women, peace and security mandates; training and capacity building on gender equality and women, peace and security for peacekeeping personnel; engaging with civil society more comprehensively and enabling an improved understanding of gender dynamics of conflict.

 How does UN Peacekeeping integrate gender equality and women, peace and security into its work?

-The Departments of Peacekeeping Operations and Field Support promote gender equality and women, peace and security through different approaches including through strengthening managerial leadership and accountability on implementation of the gender equality and women, peace and security mandates across UN Peacekeeping; strengthening systems and mechanisms for monitoring progress and producing analytical evidence-based progress reports; strengthening capacities and knowledge of all personnel —civilian, police and military— to advance the gender responsiveness of peacekeeping operations; and strengthening UN Peacekeeping engagement and partnerships with other UN entities and partners, internally and externally at Headquarters and in missions; to achieve gender equality and women, peace and security related results.
+The Departments of Peace Operations and Operational Support promote gender equality and women, peace and security through different approaches including through strengthening managerial leadership and accountability on implementation of the gender equality and women, peace and security mandates across UN Peacekeeping; strengthening systems and mechanisms for monitoring progress and producing analytical evidence-based progress reports; strengthening capacities and knowledge of all personnel —civilian, police and military— to advance the gender responsiveness of peacekeeping operations; and strengthening UN Peacekeeping engagement and partnerships with other UN entities and partners, internally and externally at Headquarters and in missions; to achieve gender equality and women, peace and security related results.

-You can view the DPKO/DFS Policy on Gender Responsive United Nations Peacekeeping Operations to understand more about how gender equality and women, peace and security perspectives are integrated across all areas of our work including Security Sector Reform, Disarmament, Demobilization and Reintegration, Police and Military.
+You can view the DPO/DOS Policy on Gender Responsive United Nations Peacekeeping Operations to understand more about how gender equality and women, peace and security perspectives are integrated across all areas of our work including Security Sector Reform, Disarmament, Demobilization and Reintegration, Police and Military.

 How do Gender Advisers support the implementation of gender equality and women, peace and security mandates?